The Acoustic Resonant Drag Instability with a Spectrum of Grain Sizes: Numerical model and physical setup

 \subsubsection{Numerical parameters}

 }

-\revchng{In each case, it is convenient to use code units defined by $\langle \rho_{g}\rangle=1$, $c_{s}=1$, $\bar{\rho}_{d,{\rm int}}=1$, and $L=1$.
-Then, $\ws(\ad)$ and $t_{s}(\ad)$ are numerically determined by the combination of $\ad$ and $\aext$ (in code units); in order to obtain the simulation parameters discussed above, we need $\amax=0.15=100\amin$ with $\aext = 3/\ad$ for the constant-drift simulations, and $\amax=0.0878=100\amin$ with $\aext =1400$ for the non-constant-draft simulations.} Grains are initialized with their equilibrium drift velocity ($\ws(\ad)/t_{s}(\ad)=\aext$), which is also present in the driven cases without backreaction (unlike previous studies of turbulent grain dynamics). \revchng{We use periodic boundary conditions with a resolution of $256^{3}$ gas particles and $4\times256^{3}$ dust particles in all simulations}.
-This was chosen based on the scaling tests in \msh\ (appendix B), which showed reasonable convergence in the mid-$k$ regime between $128^{3}$ and $256^{3}$ (although RDI simulations of this type can never be truly converged because the instability generally grows fastest at the smallest scales of the box).\footnote{\revchng{The numerical time step in all simulations is strongly limited by the integration of the smallest grains, which have a very short stopping time.
+{In each case, it is convenient to use code units defined by $\langle \rho_{g}\rangle=1$, $c_{s}=1$, $\bar{\rho}_{d,{\rm int}}=1$, and $L=1$.
+Then, $\ws(\ad)$ and $t_{s}(\ad)$ are numerically determined by the combination of $\ad$ and $\aext$ (in code units); in order to obtain the simulation parameters discussed above, we need $\amax=0.15=100\amin$ with $\aext = 3/\ad$ for the constant-drift simulations, and $\amax=0.0878=100\amin$ with $\aext =1400$ for the non-constant-draft simulations.} Grains are initialized with their equilibrium drift velocity ($\ws(\ad)/t_{s}(\ad)=\aext$), which is also present in the driven cases without backreaction (unlike previous studies of turbulent grain dynamics). {We use periodic boundary conditions with a resolution of $256^{3}$ gas particles and $4\times256^{3}$ dust particles in all simulations}.
+This was chosen based on the scaling tests in \msh\ (appendix B), which showed reasonable convergence in the mid-$k$ regime between $128^{3}$ and $256^{3}$ (although RDI simulations of this type can never be truly converged because the instability generally grows fastest at the smallest scales of the box).\footnote{{The numerical time step in all simulations is strongly limited by the integration of the smallest grains, which have a very short stopping time.
 This increases their computational cost by a factor of ${\simeq}10$ compared to an equivalent system without dust, which, combined with the relatively slow saturation of the RDI (up to $t\simeq 30 L/c_{s}$), makes the simulations relatively computationally expensive despite their modest resolution.}} \msh\ also showed convergence in RDI dust probability-density functions (PDFs) once the dust resolution approached that of the gas (a factor $4$ lower gives good results, but not a factor 16 lower) in line with previous works \citep[e.g.,][]{Bai2010b}; our choice of $4\times256^{3}$ dust particles is made due to the wide range of grain sizes in our simulations and is explored further in \cref{app: linear gizmo comparison}.
-Although we use an MRN dust-mass distribution in all cases $d\mu/d\ln\ad\propto \ad^{1/2}$, we use an equal number of numerical super-particles randomly sampled across each logarithmic size range (i.e., the super-particles change in their ``total'' super-particle mass proportionally to $\ad^{1/2}$) in order to not under-resolve the small particles. \revchng{We note that, by spreading the grain-size distribution across the full range of particles, this method appears to avoid some of the convergence problems that are well known in the numerical computation of polydisperse dust instabilities \citep{Paardekooper2021}.
-We study this issue further in \cref{app: linear gizmo comparison} by comparing the early phases of GIZMO simulations to linear results. }
+Although we use an MRN dust-mass distribution in all cases $d\mu/d\ln\ad\propto \ad^{1/2}$, we use an equal number of numerical super-particles randomly sampled across each logarithmic size range (i.e., the super-particles change in their ``total'' super-particle mass proportionally to $\ad^{1/2}$) in order to not under-resolve the small particles. \revchng{We note that some of the convergence problems that are well known in the numerical computation of polydisperse dust instabilities seem to be less severe in our simulations than in previous works on the protoplanetary disk streaming instability \citep{Krapp2019,Paardekooper2021}.
+The difference here may be due to differences between the linear properties of the acoustic RDI and the streaming instability, or could relate to the numerical method, whereby grains are randomly sampled in size space across the full distribution, each with their own stopping time (it is thus effectively a type of Monte-Carlo integration scheme).
+We investigate this convergence further in \cref{app: linear gizmo comparison} by comparing the early phases of GIZMO simulations to linear results; however, in order to understand the influence of both the numerical method and the instability's properties, further study of these issues would be beneficial. }